rileysmindcom/Assignments-CISC-191/Assignment 10-11.2.md

 # Assignment: 10-11.2 GUI
 ## My Lab Objective

-The lab objective is to create an application in Java using JFormattedTextField, ActionListener, and JFrame.
-The goal is to allow the user to enter a distance (in miles) and display multiple converted results in kilometers, meters, and feet when a button is clicked.
-This program helps understand user input handling, formatted text fields, and GUI layout management in Java.
+The lab objective goal is to use JFormattedTextField, ActionListener, and JFrame to develop an application in Java.
+The process is the user inputs their distance into miles through the click of a button, which shows how many converted values are in kilograms, feet, and meters.
+The purpose of this program is to understand how Jave text fields, Gui layout managements, and user inputs play an important role into calculating the users distance in miles to getting the results of Kilometers, Meters, and Feet.

 ## This is my Assignment 10-11.2 Code